webforge-labs/grunt-shimney-sweeper/README.md

 # shimney-sweeper [![Build Status](https://travis-ci.org/webforge-labs/grunt-shimney-sweeper.png?branch=master)](https://travis-ci.org/webforge-labs/grunt-shimney-sweeper)

-Housekeep your shimney with grunt.
+Housekeep your shimney and shimney-ui with grunt.

 ## install with npm
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._